octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 - the parameter (`param`)
 - the returned operations (`returned_operations`)

-To conclude the post conditions of the _Vote_ smart contract are defined by the `vote_spec` definition and can be used to formalize the theorem.
+To conclude the post-conditions of the _Vote_ smart contract are defined by the `vote_spec` definition and can be used to formalize the theorem.

 ##### Theorem definition